 Troop 175 offers a special camp for boys who are new to the Troop or new to scouting.
 Newbie Camp is held at Camp 175 on beautiful Lake Allatoona over the long Labor Day weekend (Saturday through Monday).
-Our older scouts work with newbies, teaching fundamentals like cutting firewood, setting up tents, cooking on a grill and a camp stove, basic first aid and knot tying.
+Our older scouts work with newbies—often one to one—teaching fundamentals like cutting firewood, setting up tents, cooking on a grill and a camp stove, basic first aid and knot tying.

 Why do we have Newbie Camp?